emholland/story-builder/documentation/docs/system-architecture/class-diagram.md

     }
 ```

+# App Class
+## Data Fields:
+    - 'User user' : Written guidelines for writing the story

+## Methods:
+    - `displaySession()`
+        Purpose: display the the session to the user
+        Pre-conditions: There must be a user
+        Post-conditions: The session is displayed to the user
+        Parameters: Session
+        Return value: Boolean

+    - `setUser()`
+        Purpose: Set the user
+        Pre-conditions: A user must be logged in
+        Post-conditions: The user is set
+        Parameters: User
+        Return value: Boolean

 #### Backend

 The backend is built using JavaScript, with Node.js and Express.
 It handles data sent from the other components and processes it.